jimburton/M269/tutorials/practice-block-one/README.md

 ## Testing

 Tests are provided in the file [src/TestLinkedSet.py](src/TestLinkedSet.py).
-You should read these to get an idea of how they work, and run them often to check your progress.
-The tests are *unit tests*, a standard testing framework which isn't covered in this module.
+You can read these to get an idea of how they work, and run them often to check your progress.
+The tests are *unit tests*, a standard testing methodology which isn't covered in this module.
 If you are using an IDE such as VS Code, PyCharm or IntelliJ, there is built in support for running these tests from the IDE.
 If you aren't sure how to do this we can discuss it in the tutorial.

-ALternatively, you can run the tests from the command line.
+Alternatively, you can run the tests from the command line.
 If you navigate to the `src` directory in a terminal the following command runs all tests: